-Arts Centre Melbourne is home to the Performing Arts Collection – Australia’s largest and most important collection of performing arts history and traditions.
+Arts Centre Melbourne is home to the Australian Performing Arts Collection – Australia’s largest and most important collection of performing arts history and traditions.
 We collect in the areas of Circus, Dance, Opera, Music and Theatre.

-About the PAC Blog
+About the APAC Blog

-This blog is brought to you by our dedicated team of Curators, Registrars and Exhibitions staff in the Collections department at Arts Centre Melbourne – we’re thrilled to be able to share our passion for the Performing Arts Collection with you here on our blog!
+This blog is brought to you by our dedicated team of Curators, Registrars and Exhibitions staff in the Collections department at Arts Centre Melbourne – we’re thrilled to be able to share our passion for the Australian Performing Arts Collection with you here on our blog!

 It’s a place for Collections staff and volunteers to share new discoveries and interesting facts that don’t always make it onto Arts Centre Melbourne’s main website.
 We aim to share with you a glimpse behind the scenes at the fascinating work that goes on in the Performing Arts Collection everyday, but we’d also love to hear from you!
 This blog is also a forum for you to share your thoughts and insights with us, ask questions and become involved.
 The views expressed on this blog do not always represent the official views of Arts Centre Melbourne – they are the views of the contributing authors alone.